 of Great Britain.
 Most important in it's death was the establishment of American

 Bandstand.
-It's promotion power a;;owed it to pass by the early rock and roll
+It's promotion power allowed it to pass by the early rock and roll

 with a watered down Philadelphia sound which was more resembled the style of singers